RockyMandayam/rent_buy_invest/README.md

 - Clone this repo
 - Make sure you have python 3.11.4+ (anything 3.8+ should probably work) and pip3 installed
 - Navigate to the top-level directory of this repo and run `pip3 install -r requirements.txt`
+- To your `PYTHONPATH` environment variable, add the directory containing this repo